Lagrangian and Multisymplectic Descriptions of Classical Fields: A Connection in the Momentum Representation: Transition to the Field's Momentum Representation

-One of the simplest systems for testing the description provided by the \textsc{mhf} in Sect. \ref{DevelopGral} is the complex scalar field.
-In this case, constants $a^{2}$ and $b^{2}$ become $s^{2}/c$ and $m^{2}c$, respectively, so that $\vert\kappa\vert={mc}/s$, with $s$ and $m$ proportionality constants having dimensions of action and mass, respectively.
-Moreover, Eq. (\ref{InterDensityTensor}) reduces to Bergmann's proposal for the interaction Lagrangian density \cite{OB1956,WT1961}.
-Then, from Eq. (\ref{DefMomMulti}), we obtain that the generalized momenta are given by
+One of the simplest systems for testing the description provided by the MHF is the complex scalar field.
+In that case, constants $a^{2}$ and $b^{2}$ become $s^{2}/c$ and $m^{2}c$, respectively, so that $\vert\kappa\vert={mc}/s$, with $s$ and $m$ proportionality constants having dimensions of action and mass, respectively.
+Moreover, Eq. (\ref{InterDensityTensor}) reduces to Bergmann's proposal for the interaction Lagrangian density \cite{OB1956}.
+Then, from Eq. (\ref{DefMomMulti}), we obtain that the multisymplectic momenta are